Skip to content

 Notes

-• The node panel includes a Lightgroup property
+• The node panel includes a Lightgroup control

-• Only lights with the same Lightgroup ID participate in this Shader Info node's direct lighting and shadow evaluation
+• Only lights with the same Lightgroup ID participate in this Shader Info node

 Light Info